 CCSS.MATH.CONTENT.4.NF.B.3.D – Solve word problems involving addition and subtraction of fractions referring to the same whole and having like denominators, e.g., by using visual fraction models and equations to represent the problem.

 - Adding fractions with like denominators – This lesson plan will explore how students can add fractions with like denominators to determine the sum of fractions.
+It incorporates two instructional videos, an editable presentation and educational game that can be used to practice/reinforce the concept with assessment data.

 DIVISION